Griswold Cookware

 Casting Quality

-The casting quality is most telling.
+The casting quality is most obvious.
 Griswold castings are typically smooth as satin, while the reproductions are not; they have a rougher, more “pebbly” texture.

 Authentic and reproduction Griswold vintage cast iron Santa cake molds.